black-logoblack-logoblack-logoblack-logo

 Affairs or impulsive escapes will only create more pain.

-Communication is the gateway to healing.
+According to Andre Lazarus, communication is the gateway to healing.
 Choose a time when emotions are calm, and use “I” statements instead of blame.

 Example: